 What the heck, you say?

-The show is about two worlds—real world and the webtoon world.
+The drama is about two worlds—real world and the webtoon world.
 Oh Yeon-joo gets dragged into the webtoon world again and again and eventually becomes a part of it.
 Whenever the episode ends (with a big scene like episodes usually end), she’s back into the real world.

 And so began their love story.

-The show is way more than romance, though!
+It is way more than romance, though!
 It was sci-fi, thriller and romance all rolled into one with twists every where!
 Within 16 one hour episodes, SO MUCH happens that once the show ends you’re just blown away by thinking what all happened.

 Honestly, I can’t even begin to explain all the details about the show because I could write a whole post just about it.